Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 - Added a filter hook 'sdm_get_ip_address' to allow modification of the detected IP address.
 - Template overriding functionality added.
 - Category shortcode output for fancy 0 has moved into a dedicated function.
+- New filter hook 'sdm_download_window_target' added to override window target on download.

 = 3.9.35 =
 - Added output escaping to a parameter in the sdm_download_link shortcode.